ljonesdesign/INLS161-2021-summer-1/docs/03-documents/04-document-styles.md

 5. no first line indentation

 ## Task 3.08.02 Insert Footnote
-Insert a Footnote and Format it with the style that you just created.
+**Insert a Footnote and Format it with the style that you just created.**

-If you have any footnotes in the document, format them in your new Task03Footnotes style.
+If you have any footnotes in the document, format at least one of them in your new Task03Footnotes style.
-If you don't, you still need to create the new style and insert a footnote that includes the words *an example of the new footnote style* somewhere in the document
+If you don't, you still need to create the new style and insert a footnote that includes the words <span class="highlight">an example of the new footnote style</span> in the first full page of the first chapter.
+Apply the footnote at the end of a word in the text.

 To insert a footnote click your cursor into the text at the end of a sentence or at a word that you might want to footnote. **Do not put your footnote in the footer.** The footnote will be automatically created for you at the bottom of the page, *above the footer*.

 ![footnote image](/img/footnote.svg)